geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-07/meeting-transcript.md

 Okay, I'll move on with that.
 Yeah, because otherwise we're starting to use our files.

 ##### **Chenyu** [[01:09:42](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=4182)]
 Yeah, we really don't want in the, like, the master rewriting rule to start to consider, okay, what if this overflows.
-It's already annoying to have None and zero and...
+It's already annoying to have None and zero and..
 Thanks.

 ##### **Geohot** [[01:09:59](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=4199)]
 Well, yeah, then what we might want to be using is again, this arbitrary precision dtype.
 And it's almost a question if we only want the symbolic rules to apply to this arbitrary precision dtype.

 And we can do all the shapes and the indexing in it.
 I mean, there's not like that in his own either, rosewood by comparison operators that are building problems.
 Most of them are not fine.
 Thank you.
-Yeah, I think the...
+Yeah, I think the..

 ##### **Chenyu** [[01:10:50](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=4250)]
 On the mental thinking would be if it's something that has an intent to use case that a user will want to happen and we track close.
 If it's just the way we run fuzz or benchmark and it's really trivial, then don't change the core properties of dtypes for something because of that.